 So there you have it!
 A speedy, yummy dinner for hectic nights that will not only be well-received by your hungry family, but will also be requested time and time again.

-- Preheat oven to 450°F. Spray a six-cup muffin tin with nonstick cooking spray.
+- Preheat oven to 450°F. Line a rimmed baking sheet with foil.
+Spray a six-cup muffin tin with nonstick cooking spray and set on top of the baking sheet.

 - In a large bowl, combine ground beef, egg, bread crumbs, garlic powder, and Creole seasoning.